underoot/underoot.github.io/content/blog/2024/04/26/windows-ads.md

 <audio src='{{ "https://dts.podtrac.com/redirect.mp3/" + audio.src }}' controls></audio>

 ## Description
-Windows 11 introduces adds in Start Menu, new versions of TypeScript and Node.js, and more in new episode "In commute"
+Windows 11 introduces ads in Start Menu, new versions of TypeScript and Node.js, and more in new episode "In commute"